aaronpriven/Array-2D-pm/README.md

 - **flattened()**

-    Returns the array as a single, one-dimensional flat list.
+    Returns the array as a single, one-dimensional flat list of all the defined values.
 Note that it does not flatten any arrayrefs that are deep inside the 2D structure -- just the rows and columns of the structure itself.

 ## DIMENSIONS OF THE ARRAY